 Our Childcare Project mission is to provide sustainable educational support, care and protection to disadvantaged children and vulnerable groups to enhance their physical, social, emotional and cognitive development.

-As an example of how we work towards this mission, one of the goals for our Childcare Project in Belize is to improve literacy levels in local communities.
+As an example of how we work towards this mission, one of the goals of our Childcare projects is to improve literacy levels in local communities.
 To achieve this, we’ve collaborated with a local literacy programme that focuses on teaching English reading and writing to school students.

-Volunteers on our Childcare Project in Belize take part in literacy lessons, where they work closely with students who are struggling.
+Volunteers on our Childcare projects take part in literacy lessons, where they work closely with students who are struggling.
 They also monitor children’s progress so that we can assess where each child needs extra help.
-These tasks move us closer to the goal of improving literacy, which, in turn, helps us create positive change within communities in Belize.
+These tasks move us closer to the goal of improving literacy, which, in turn, helps us create positive change within communities.

 Example 2: Our Medicine Project mission